Reflection positivity and invertible topological phases: Unitarity and Wick rotation

 \subsection{The extended symmetry group~$\hH_n$}

+Let $(H_n,\rho _n)$ be a symmetry type (Definition~\ref{thm:153}).
 We use reflection symmetry~\eqref{eq:7} to construct a larger symmetry group~$\hH_n$ from~$H_n$ by adjoining an involution.
 In the special case~$H_n=\Spin_n$, we define $\hH_n=\Pp_n$; the general case is a bootstrap from this, following the proof of Theorem~\ref{thm:6}.
 The arguments in Remark~\ref{thm:43} motivate the triviality of the hyperplane reflection automorphism of~$K$ in our construction.
 We view~$\hH_n$ as a symmetry group of the Euclidean quantum field theory; the action of an element in $\hH_n\setminus H_n$ on the Hilbert space~$\sH$ is by an anti-unitary transformation.

 \begin{proposition}[] There exists a canonical group extension